 - As part of your Raclette Dinner Party

-These pigs in a blanket are best served warm or at room temperature the day they are made, but leftovers can be stored in the fridge covered or in an airtight container for up to 3 days.
+These vegan pigs in a blanket are best served warm or at room temperature the day they are made, but leftovers can be stored in the fridge covered in an airtight container for up to 3 days.

 Vegan Pigs in a Blanket with Onion Dip

 - 16 ounces vegan pastry dough (eg: Pillsbury, or Pepperidge Farms)

 - green onions or